chanhee-luke/Mewthree/README.md

 Creates a Python virtualenv and runs the bot

-### Testing the Bot
+### Running/Testing the Bot

 0. This dependencies are all installed
 1. Create an acount on the [pokemonshowdown.com](pokemonshowdown.com) website
 2. Edit the .env file on the repository and set `PS_USERNAME` and `PS_PASSWORD` to the created username and password
 3. Log in to the game website
-4. Run `make test` and see the bot starting the game doing your job!
+4. Run `make build` and see the bot starting the game doing your job!

 # Everything below is PMariglia's ReadMe on the Engine: